Jerzy Engel: Second spell in club football

 His most recent vocation was at Wisła Kraków where he was trainer until late-October 2005 and he has also been sports director of Legia Warsaw.
 In December 2005, he moved back in Cyprus and headed the coaching team of APOEL.
 He led the team into the third place of the Cypriot Championship, just two points from the top, and won the Cypriot Cup as well.

 Directorial career

-On 25 June 2015 "Polonia Warsaw Co." under the leadership of Jerzy Engel took over the senior team from the MKS Polonia Warsaw Academy, which helped to reinstate Polonia Warsaw back from nonexistence, to the bottom-half of the 4th tier (third league) of professional football in Poland.
-Under "Engel's Co." the club returned to the emblem, and the sponsor from the Polish Title winning season (1999/2000).
+On 25 June 2015, "Polonia Warsaw Co." under the leadership of Jerzy Engel took over the senior team from the MKS Polonia Warsaw Academy, which helped to reinstate Polonia Warsaw back from nonexistence, to the bottom-half of the 4th tier (third league) of professional football in Poland.
+Under "Engel's Co." the club returned to the emblem from the Polish title winning season (1999–2000).